EliasDalvite/virtual_keyboard_custom_layout/README.md

 # virtual_keyboard_custom_layout

 # About
-A simple package for displaying a virtual keyboard independently of the Operational System, on devices like kiosks and ATMs.
-The library is written in Dart and has no native code dependancy.
+A package that displays a keyboard in devices with no native keyboard, such as self-services like kiosks and ATMs.
+The library is written in Dart and has no native code dependency.
+Forked from `virtual_keyboard_multi_language`.

-This project was forked from `virtual_keyboard_multi_language` (which was forked from `virtual_keyboard` project).
-The multi_language version implemented the button to transition between two different set languages.
 I choose to fork from the multi_language version because it was newer and with some more customizations.

 # Goal
 The dependency suited my project very well, but one little aspect of it made me fork it and publish a custom version.
 The problem was the lack of layouts/customizations I could do within the keyboard layout.
-I needed only a few keys from the two initial keyboard presets and couldn't personalize it the way I wanted.
+I needed only a few keys from the two initial presets and couldn't personalize it the way I wanted.
 Said that, in order to facilitate usage and for self-improvement, the idea of the package was created and done, and I'm very happy with the results.

 <br>